Axum Airport

 The airport is named after Yohannes IV, the Emperor of Ethiopia from 1872 to 1889.

-The airport was heavily damaged by Tigray People's Liberation Front forces during the Tigray conflict in November 2020.
+The airport was heavily damaged by Tigray People's Liberation Front forces during the Tigray war in November 2020.

 Facilities

 Axum Airport lies at an elevation of 2108 m above mean sea level.
 It has one runway designated 16/34, with an asphalt concrete surface measuring 2400 × 45 m.
 It is capable of receiving very large aircraft, such as the Antonov 124, which brought the Axum Obelisk back from Italy in 2005.